UWCS/stardust/content/news/archive/0102/2001-11-07-minnits-7-november-2001.md

 #### CAT 5

-We’re doing quite well with CAT5 sales - David Apthorpe is \`\`Busy’’; Alexis to keep chasing.
+We’re doing quite well with CAT5 sales - David Apthorpe is “Busy”; Alexis to keep chasing.

 We’ve sold more cable to Stuart and Toaster; this is a good thing.